Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 Don’t leave them guessing.

-- Screenshot and share the episode on stories
+• Screenshot and share the episode in stories on Instagram

-You can rotate CTAs based on the goal of each episode, and I help my clients create a CTA bank that they can easily pull from, so they never have to wing it or forget this key step.
+You can rotate CTAs based on the goal of each episode.
+Inside coaching, I help clients create a CTA bank they can easily pull from so they never have to wing it or forget this key step.

 Make It Easy for Listeners to Engage